Three people making a video for PR (public relations) campaign

 What is the significance of monitoring a campaign during implementation?

 Monitoring a campaign during implementation allows for real-time assessment of progress, ensuring that strategies and tactics are executed as planned.
-It helps identify any deviations from the original plan, allows for timely adjustments, and ensures that the campaign stays on track to meet its objectives.
+It helps identify deviations from the original plan, allows for timely adjustments, and ensures the campaign stays on track to meet its objectives.

 How can the success of a campaign be measured during the evaluation phase?